garyzhubc/STAT406-2017/Lecture16/README.md

     ##   1 57  0
     ##   2  3 60

-Finally, note that if you train a single classification tree with the default values for the stopping criterion tuning parameters, the tree also uses only 3 features, but its classification error rate on the test set is almost double of the pruned one:
+Finally, note that if you train a single classification tree with the default values for the stopping criterion tuning parameters, the tree also uses only 3 features, but its classification error rate on the test set is larger than that of the pruned one:

 ``` r
 set.seed(987)